-Believe it or not, there is an art to cooking eggs in the shell.
+Believe it or not, there is an art to cooking eggs (hard-boiled) in the shell.
 Find out how to cook them perfectly to your tastes without that gray-green tinge.
-Remember, hard-boiled eggs is a misnomer as they should not be boiled for any length of time.
+Remember, the term "hard-boiled" eggs is a misnomer as they should not be boiled for any length of time.

 Time Required: 25 minutes

 - Place eggs in single layer in saucepan.

 - Cover with at least one inch of cold water over tops of shells.

 - Cover pot with lid and bring to a boil over medium heat.

 - As soon as the water comes to a full boil, remove from heat and let stand.

 - Large soft-cooked eggs: let stand in hot water 1 to 4 minutes, depending on your tastes.